xinyu-evolutruster/3D-Racing-Game/README.md

 - **Scene Changing**

-  The scene can be changed by pressing key M or N.
+  The scene can be changed by pressing the key M or N.

   ![image](./images/scene_change.gif)